-It is recognized that students attending Berengarra, benefit from exposure to a range of media and topics which challenge their imagination and manual dexterity.
+It is recognised that students attending Berengarra School, benefit from exposure to a range of media and topics which challenge their imagination and manual dexterity.
 Throughout their lives, each student will come into daily contact with the principles and elements of design in the visual arts.
 These principles include unity, harmony, balance, rhythm, contrast, dominance and gradation.
 The elements are line, shape, space/size, value, colour and texture.
 By collecting information and solving design problems in the classroom context, the student’s ability to discriminate and make informed choices is enhanced throughout their life with regards to their environment.

-Many students come to Berengarra with a background of poor academic achievement and exhibiting low self-esteem.
+Many students come to Berengarra School with a background of poor academic achievement and exhibiting low self-esteem.
 Many are scared of failure and need constant encouragement and support.
-The art program at Berengarra recognizes these students’ needs and endeavours to build self-confidence.
+The art program at Berengarra School recognises these students’ needs and endeavours to build self-confidence.